Tf–idf

-In information retrieval, tf–idf (also TF*IDF, TFIDF, TF–IDF, or Tf–idf), short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
-It is often used as a weighting factor in searches of information retrieval, text mining, and user modeling.
+In information retrieval, tf–idf (term frequency–inverse document frequency, TF*IDF, TFIDF, TF–IDF, or Tf–idf) is a measure of importance of a word to a document in a collection or corpus, adjusted for the fact that some words appear more frequently in general.
+Like the bag-of-words model, it models a document as a multiset of words, without word order.
+It is a refinement over the simple bag-of-words model, by allowing the weight of words to depend on the rest of the corpus.

-The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general. tf–idf has been one of the most popular term-weighting schemes.
-A survey conducted in 2015 showed that 83% of text-based recommender systems in digital libraries use tf–idf.

-Variations of the tf–idf weighting scheme are often used by search engines as a central tool in scoring and ranking a document's relevance given a user query. tf–idf can be successfully used for stop-words filtering in various subject fields, including text summarization and classification.
+It was often used as a weighting factor in searches of information retrieval, text mining, and user modeling.
+A survey conducted in 2015 showed that 83% of text-based recommender systems in digital libraries used tf–idf.
+Variations of the tf–idf weighting scheme were often used by search engines as a central tool in scoring and ranking a document's relevance given a user query.
+In applied search engine optimization practice, tf–idf is also described as a method for analysing term importance within web pages and supporting semantic SEO techniques.
 One of the simplest ranking functions is computed by summing the tf–idf for each query term; many more sophisticated ranking functions are variants of this simple model.